When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 - Muscle Weakness: Muscle weakness, especially sudden, could be symptoms of a more serious problem.
 They require immediate attention.

 - High Fever: This is worth mentioning again.
-Neck pain along with high fever could be a sign of a serious infection.
+Neck pain along with high fever may be a sign of a serious infection.
 Get it checked out as soon as possible.
 These situations could be life-threatening.

 Don't limit yourself to these symptoms.
-No one knows your body
+No one knows your body like you do.
+If anything about your neck or back doesn't feel right, go to the doctor.

 It's always better to be safe than sorry.

-Don't wait around waiting for the pain to go away.
+Be proactive with your health and don't wait around waiting for the pain to go away.

 They are experienced professionals that can help you prevent or eliminate your back pain.